-While HPNEC's members acknowledge the increasing demands and fiscal challenges facing appropriators, funding for HRSA's workforce development programs is critical in creating a culturally competent workforce that can respond to future health threats and challenges facing all Americans.
+While HPNEC's members acknowledge the increasing demands and fiscal challenges facing appropriators, funding for HRSA's workforce development programs is critical in creating a culturally competent workforce that can respond to current and future public health threats facing all Americans.
 Therefore, HPNEC encourages the subcommittee to adopt at least a \$790 million for HRSA's Title VII and VIII programs to continue the nation's investment in our health workforce.